cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 Having support for this within CometBFT, the app can automatically perform this export when taking snapshots.

-In order to supported local State sync, the following changes to CometBFT are necessary:
+In order to support local State sync, the following changes to CometBFT are necessary:

 1. Adding new configuration options to the config file.
 2. Introduce a CLI command that can explicitly tell the application to create a snapshot export, in case